showell/elm-py/articles/AboutDict.md

     | RBEmpty_elm_builtin
 ~~~

-The entire `Dict` data structure is build on top of this
-data structure!
-No, wait, not "on top of".
-Dict **is**
+Contrast `Dict` to `List`.
+The `List` class in Elm is
+much more of a builtin, using lots of JS code and not
-this custom type.
+explicitly surfacing a custom type.
+See the "Footnotes"
+for more discussion on `List`.

-Dict.elm is 100% pure Elm, and it **never** directly
+Dict.elm, on the other hand, is 100% pure Elm, and it
-calls kernel code.
+**never** directly calls kernel code.

-(There are, however, some small **indirect** kernel dependencies that I cover in
+(There are, however, some small indirect kernel dependencies that I cover in
 the "Dict Equality" section of the "Footnotes".)

 When you reference the `Dict.empty` value in your Elm projects,